sandstorm/neos-cookieconsent/README.md

 THIS PACKAGE IS NO LONGER MAINTANED

-You should have a look at your [CookiePunch Package](https://github.com/sandstorm/Sandstorm.CookiePunch)
+You should have a look at our [CookiePunch Package](https://github.com/sandstorm/Sandstorm.CookiePunch)

 This package helps you create a cookie consent that is more fine-grained than most others.